 The body needs vitamin C to grow and repair.
 It forms a necessary protein for regenerating skin, tendons, ligaments, and blood vessels.
 Like time, it helps heal all wounds and maintains cartilage, bones, and teeth.
 This antioxidant also prevents the buildup of pesky free radicals that speed up the aging process and could play a role in cancer, heart disease, and other conditions like arthritis.
 Because our bodies cannot create or store vitamin C on their own, we need to get lots of it in our diet.
 Thankfully, this is easy with the Sea Buckthorn, which contains more vitamin C than blackcurrants, oranges, kiwis, or any other plant for that matter.
-And due to the presence of organic acids, the Sea Buckthorn retains vitamin C better than other fruits after processing.

 Vitamin E is a cell-rejuvenating, infection-fighting juggernaut.
 It assists the thyroid gland and libido, and is integral to both male and female reproductive organs.
 It is also a crucial antioxidant that protects and repairs skin.
 Ever the team player, vitamin E works with vitamin A to strengthen the immune system.
 Sea Buckthorn contains unrivaled levels of vitamin E, with two times more than wheat oil, 9 times more than corn oil, and 35 times more than soybean oil.

 Vitamin K is a key vitamin for a few reasons.
 It aids normal blood clotting and helps prevent heart disease, osteoporosis, and cancer.
 Studies have shown that vitamin K not only reduces the risk of diabetes but also reduces negative effects for those with diabetes.
-It is especially beneficial for women because it relieves menstrual pain and reduces menstrual flow.
+It is especially beneficial for women because it relieves menstrual pain and reduces heavy menstrual bleeding.

 All the minerals are critical for the body to function properly, aiding in metabolism, hydration, and bone health.
 Sea Buckthorn contains 11 different minerals including: calcium (70-98 ppm), chromium, copper, iodine, iron (40-150 ppm), manganese, magnesium (150-240 ppm), molybdenum, phosphorus (110-133 ppm), potassium (140-360 ppm), selenium, sodium (20-80 ppm), and zinc.